By Caitlin Unterman, 8th Grade Science Teacher, Forest Middle School (VA)

 The data analysis portion of the Legends of Learning platform allows you to break down each learning objective by student performance.

 From this, identify the weak strands.
-Your definition of “weak” may differ from mine, but usually I emphasize those showing 50% mastery or below.
-Think about those weak strands in terms of what I call the 3 Vs: Volume, Value, Vocabulary.
+Your definition of “weak” may differ from mine, but usually, I emphasize those showing 50% mastery or below.
+Think about those weak strands in terms of what I call the 3 Vs: Volume, Value, and Vocabulary.
 Let’s break those down:

 Volume